AguaClara/Textbook/Introduction/Python_Tutorial.rst

   V_surface_loading_rate = (1 * u.gal/(u.min * u.ft**2)).to(u.mm/u.s)
   print('The surface loading rate is', V_surface_loading_rate)
-  aguaclara.core.units.set_sig_figs(3)
-  print('The surface loading rate is', V_surface_loading_rate)
+  print('The surface loading rate is', ac.round_sig_figs(V_surface_loading_rate,2))

 The surface loading rate is 0.6791 millimeter / second

-After reducing the number of significant digits to 3 we obtain:
+After reducing the number of significant digits to 2 we obtain:
-The surface loading rate is 0.679 millimeter / second
+The surface loading rate is 0.68 millimeter / second

 How long does it take to stop a car that is initially traveling at 60 mph if the coefficient of friction is 0.5?